remark-lint-no-tabs

 When should I use this?

-You can use this package to check that tabs are not used.
+You can use this package to check tabs.

 Presets